Earth Notes: London Home Wind Power Pilot: MotorWind (2007)Updated 2021-11-17 18:00 GMT.

-Each turbine is approximately the same swept area as my existing tiny turbines with which I am mainly attempting to measure availability, and as each of those is estimated to generate 1W (typical) to 4W (max) then I might expect the entire MotorWind assembly to generate 8 times that, which, when there is wind, is ~50% or more of my laptop/server load.
+Each turbine is approximately the same swept area as my existing tiny turbines.
+With them I am mainly attempting to measure availability.
+As each of those is estimated to generate 1W (typical) to 4W (max) then I might expect the entire MotorWind assembly to generate 8 times that.
+Which, when there is wind, is ~50% or more of my laptop/server load.
 (The generator is rated at 50W officially, for brisker wind then I'll have.)
 As of November 2007 my stats suggest that wind is available ~2% of the time.
-If so, this turbine might only get me ~15mins/day extra off-grid time, but this experiment is to actually find out what is achievable.
-This must be 'nanogeneration' I think, since 'microgeneration' is 100s of Watts or kWs or 10s of kWs!
+If so, this turbine might only get me ~15mins/day extra off-grid time.
+But this experiment is to actually find out what is achievable.
+This must be 'nanogeneration' I think, since 'microgeneration' is 100s of watts or kW or 10s of kW!

-I've now assembled the frame on which the turbines sit, which required doing up one screw, tightening a couple of bolts, and sliding on a couple of rubber feet (mainly to protect fingers I think).
+I've now assembled the frame on which the turbines sit.
+That required doing up one screw, tightening a couple of bolts, and sliding on a couple of rubber feet (mainly to protect fingers I think).

 I've test-spun the generator by hand, and it seems to generate over 12Voc with little resistance and at a believable RPM.
 (My 23-month toddler was able to turn it fast enough to make a 12V LED unit flash quite brightly, which seemed to impress her.)

-Update 2007/11/26 4pm: It's now dark outside (and cold!) so I'll put up the frame and slide on the 8 injection-molded turbine rotors (I chose green, BTW) my next available morning.
+Update 2007-11-26 4pm: it's now dark outside (and cold!) so I'll put up the frame and slide on the 8 injection-molded turbine rotors my next available morning.
+(I chose green to be easiest on the eye.)
 Initially I'll just be measuring open-circuit voltage in a decent breeze before I connect anything up electrically.
 (A MotorWind unit has survived a typhoon, so I'm not expecting running unloaded to represent any kind of mechanical danger to the assembly.)
 Then I can decide what sort of dump load to use to best protect the battery from overcharging on a windy day, especially when also sunny.
-I'm going to treat the wind source as very much secondary to the solar controller, ie as a top-up source only. so I'll probably disconnect the wind generator somehow when the battery gets much over 13V, perhaps @14V before a blocking diode.
+I'm going to treat the wind source as very much secondary to the solar controller, ie as a top-up source only.
+So I'll probably disconnect the wind generator somehow when the battery gets much over 13V, perhaps @14V before a blocking diode.
 I'll let the solar controller do any clever multi-stage charging.

 I measured ~20Voc with my multimeter in one reasonable gust, soon after putting up the MotorWind.
 Initially I did not attempt to wire the MotorWind into my system, since I didn't have a dump load constructed.
 I intended to let the MotorWind handle some decent rain and wind for a few days to make sure that it seemed to be robust before I connected up and rearranged my system for it.

-Incidentally, I think one small part (a rubber washer) was not shipped, and a couple of the rotors show some minor non-critical shipping damage (ie some slight chipping near the hub), but the way that the MotorWind is constructed it would be possible even if one rotor got damaged to rearrange all the others to work without it, so only losing 1/8th power, which is neat.
+Incidentally, I think one small part (a rubber washer) was not shipped.
+And a couple of the rotors show some minor non-critical shipping damage.
+(Some slight chipping near the hub.)
+But the way that the MotorWind is constructed it would be possible even if one rotor got damaged to rearrange all the others to work without it.
+So only losing 1/8th power, which is neat.
 Spares are available for the turbines, generator, etc.

-Update 2007/12/03: Overnight one of the bolts undid itself from vibration and the MotorWind fell.
+Update 2007-12-03: overnight one of the bolts undid itself from vibration and the MotorWind fell.
 Amazingly, as it fell into soft earth, nothing is broken.
-I need to find a sensible way to tighten and hold the bolt(s) affected, though I'm not quite ready to glue/fix things permanently until I'm fairly sure that everything is set correctly.
+I need to find a sensible way to tighten and hold the bolt(s) affected.
+I'm not quite ready to glue/fix things permanently until I'm fairly sure that everything is set correctly.

-Everything is up and running again, though winds are lighter today.
+Everything is up and running again.
+Winds are lighter today.

-Update 2007/12/05: The MotorWind people are being very helpful, and I am getting emails from HK and India advising on how I might deal with the vibration/nut issue: this is good customer service!
-In the interim I've secured the bolts with both a little glue and with locknuts, and I'll keep checking them regularly for now.
+Update 2007-12-05: the MotorWind people are being very helpful.
+I am getting emails from HK and India advising on how I might deal with the vibration/nut issue, This is good customer service!
+In the interim I've secured the bolts with both a little glue and with locknuts.
+I'll keep checking them regularly for now.

-Update 2008/07/08: The MotorWind has been working well, so far as I can tell, and no one seems to be bothered about the noise that was worrying me.
-I'm in a rotten area for wind (in a dip, in the suburbs, amongst trees) but I seem to be getting some output very roughly 10% of the time, in particular more when the weather (and solar PV output) is poor, and there is at least some energy gathered at night.
+Update 2008-07-08: the MotorWind has been working well, so far as I can tell.
+No one seems to be bothered about the noise that was worrying me.
+I'm in a rotten area for wind (in a dip, in the suburbs, amongst trees).
+But I seem to be getting some output very roughly 10% of the time.
+In fact, more when the weather (and solar PV output) is poor.
+And there is at least some energy gathered at night.
 (Look at the relevant months in the historical data.)
 I'm not sure whether to go for more wind or more solar this winter.
 MotorWind has some interesting new designs if it's wind that I decide on.

-Update 2009/09/25: I have build and install the dump controller kit I have, as with a full battery and bright sunshine, I think I just saw my SCR-based emergency brake come into play in a gust of wind on my turbine.
+Update 2009-09-25: I built and installed the dump controller kit I have.
+With a full battery and bright sunshine, I think I just saw my SCR-based emergency brake come into play in a gust of wind on my turbine.
 Someone described it as "jamming a stick through the blades" and it certainly had a flavour of that!
 It's a bit brutal and a proper dump load would be kinder all round.

-Since in my system wind is a secondary charge source (solar PV is primary) I do not need the complexity of a full dump controller, but instead I can use a crowbar to protect against overvoltages caused by an overcharging or disconnected battery or other transients, and/or an overspeeding turbine in high winds.
+Since in my system wind is a secondary charge source (solar PV is primary) I do not need the complexity of a full dump controller.
+Instead I can use a crowbar to protect against overvoltages caused by an overcharging or disconnected battery or other transients, and/or an overspeeding turbine in high winds.